musket-ml/segmentation_training_pipeline/README.md

 #### Custom datasets

-Training data and masks are not necessarily stored in files, so sometimes you need to declare your own dataset class, for example the following code was used in my experiments with [Airbus ship detection challenge](https://www.kaggle.com/c/airbus-ship-detection/overview) to decode segmentation masks from rle encoded strings stored in csv file
+Training data and masks are not necessarily stored in files, so sometimes you need to declare your own dataset class, for example, the following code was used in my experiments with [Airbus ship detection challenge](https://www.kaggle.com/c/airbus-ship-detection/overview) to decode segmentation masks from rle encoded strings stored in csv file

 ```python